FAQ

 Why does it matter if the SAN list or issuer changes?

-Unexpected changes to a production certificate are one of the clearest signals that something is wrong — either a misconfigured deployment that's covering more hostnames than it should, a CA that has been switched without coordination, or in the worst case an unauthorised reissuance.
+Unexpected changes to a production certificate are one of the clearest signals that something is wrong: a misconfigured deployment that's covering more hostnames than it should, a CA that has been switched without coordination, or in the worst case an unauthorised reissuance.
 Catching those early is the difference between a quick rollback and an incident.

 How often are checks run?

-SSL checks run on a plan-based interval: every 24 hours on Free, 12 hours on Hobby, 6 hours on Pro, and every hour on Agency.
-Domain registration (WHOIS / RDAP) checks run weekly on Free and daily on every paid plan.
-Intervals are not user-configurable — pick a plan that matches the cadence you need.
+SSL and security checks run on a plan-based interval: every 24 hours on Free, 12 hours on Hobby, 6 hours on Pro, and every hour on Agency.
+Domain registration (WHOIS / RDAP) data refreshes on the same schedule for domains with expiry tracking enabled.
+Uptime checks run every 30 minutes on Free, 15 minutes on Hobby, 5 minutes on Pro, and every minute on Agency.
+Intervals are not user-configurable; pick a plan that matches the cadence you need.

 Can I re-run domain verification on demand?